 - Touchpoints to key events

-In this example, you can see the most conversions came from direct traffic with a single touchpoint.
+In this example, you can see that the most conversions came from direct traffic with a single touchpoint.

 The second most came, interestingly, from users who completed 4 organic searches before converting.
 And those users took an average of over 2 days to convert!